-In 2007, the island's sustainable direction got a boost from New York fashion photographer and long-time Isle Mujeres lover, John Vader, who co-founded Ceviche Tours with his friend of almost thirty years, islander Louis Refugio "Cuco" Sanchez.
+In 2007, the island's sustainable direction got a boost from New York fashion photographer and long-time Isle Mujeres lover, John Vater, who co-founded Ceviche Tours with his friend of almost thirty years, islander Louis Refugio "Cuco" Sanchez.
 Together John, Cuco and Ceviche Tours are committed to sustainable marine tourism as a way to help the environment and the local people.

 In an interview with Smithsonian magazine, John said it best, "Instead of selling a fish, if you bring people to snorkel with that fish, you can make a sustainable living off of the life of the animal".
 Indeed - and have some fun too!

 Legends & History

 Isla Mujeres’ known history began over 1,500 years ago when Ixchel, the Mayan goddess of the moon, fertility, medicine - and happiness - made it her home.
 Legend has it that light shining from her temple helped sailors navigate the seas.
 When the explorer Francisco Fernandez de Cordoba "discovered" the island in 1517, its only inhabitants were Ixchel's priestess and her female retinue inspiring him to dub it: Isla Mujeres, which means, "Island of Women".